First snow of La Niña winter blasts millions in mid-Atlantic, unleashing hazardous travel conditions

 Snowfall totals could reach 4 inches through Friday night in Roanoke and Blacksburg, Virginia.
 Winter Weather Advisories are also in effect for Washington, DC, and Baltimore.

-Schools were closed in Richmond, Virginia on Friday, and schools throughout the Washington, D.C. area are either canceled or operating with delays.
+Schools were closed in Richmond, Virginia on Friday, and schools throughout the Washington, D.C. area were either canceled or operating with delays.

 The heaviest snow is expected in southern Virginia, including Richmond and Roanoke.
 Snowfall totals could reach 4 inches through Friday night in Roanoke and Blacksburg; Winter Weather Advisories have been issued for southern Virginia and northern North Carolina.